Sonic the Hedgehog (home computers)

 |Sonic the Hedgehog|

 The home computer versions of Sonic the Hedgehog is a set of planned conversions of the Sega Mega Drive game, Sonic the Hedgehog for popular UK home computer formats of 1991.
 All were cancelled early in development.

 During the mid-to-late 1980s and early 1990s, Sega Europe sold the rights to many of its arcade games to prominent publishers of home computer games such as U.S. Gold or Mediagenic (Activison).
-Following the release of the European Mega Drive in 1990, a similar policy was applied to some home console games, namely Space Harrier II, World Cup Soccer and Arnold Palmer's Tournament Golf.
+Following the release of the European Mega Drive in 1990, a similar policy was applied to some home console games, namely Space Harrier II, Last Battle, World Cup Soccer and Arnold Palmer's Tournament Golf.
 As the games market across Europe was dominated by 8-bit and 16-bit computers, this had worked well for Sega, with the likes of OutRun and Thunder Blade becoming best-sellers on home formats.

 Following the launch of Sonic the Hedgehog, U.S. Gold picked up the rights to bring the game to home computer formats.
 Discussions with Sega and development partners began, but no deals were confirmed publicly.
 Likewise, no information regarding systsems was ever given, however given the shape of the market and U.S. Gold's previous publications, it was speculated that ports would appear on the 16-bit Amiga and Atari ST formats, and potentially the 8-bit Amstrad CPC, Commodore 64 and ZX Spectrum lines.
 An IBM PC conversion was also on the cards.